julian-swart/big_rock/README.md

 ### Data exploration interests:

 - As you can imagine, there are varying beliefs of what works best to attract and catch billfish, mainly blue marlin.
-Variables such as the type of lure, brand of lure, color of lure, bait type, water depth, water temperature, wind direction, current direction, moon phase, sunny/cloudy skies, calm/choppy/rough seas, boat length, local knowledge, time of day, and even engine type (yes, some people believe that certain diesel engines create a unique hum or vibration in the water that attracts blue marlin).
+Different contributing factors include, but are not limited to: the type of lure, brand of lure, color of lure, bait type, water depth, water temperature, wind direction, current direction, geographical area, time of year, moon phase, sunny/cloudy skies, calm/choppy/rough seas, boat length, local knowledge, time of day, and even engine type (yes, some people believe that certain diesel engines create a unique hum or vibration in the water that attracts blue marlin).

 - Using the data available on the Big Rock website, I can provide insights into some of these variables using descriptive statistics, data visualizations, and correlations.
 If I had access to more data (like longitude and latitude of hook-ups, the lure that the fish ate, etc.) then I could accomplish a more sophisticated analysis using methods such as supervised machine learning to predict a winner, or unsupervised learning like clustering to uncover patterns.
 Sadly, fisherman keep data points like this very secret with hopes of having a competitive advantage.